Questions & Answers

 Some uncommon possible side effects are:

-In such circumstances, as well as in case of an overdose, the medicine should be discontinued immediately, and medical advice should be sought without delay.
-Under no circumstances induce vomiting or consume milk or alcohol in case of an overdose.
+In such circumstances, as well as in the case of an overdose, the Colpermin treatment should be discontinued immediately, and medical advice should be sought without delay.
+Under no circumstances should vomiting be induced or milk or alcohol consumed to counteract a possible overdose.

 Before taking Colpermin, you should tell your doctor or pharmacist if you: